Not only do we live in a living universe, but the living universe lives within us.

 Because I believe we are ultimately here to dance—to live our uniqueness fully and with joy.
 I also believe we are here to grow into mature human adulthood.
 My sense is that these are the same thing.

-As old constrictions loosen their grip, we become increasingly free to follow the subtle threads of authentic impulses.
-Loving ourselves, loving life, and serving life can evolve together as we realize the vast spectrum of who and what we truly are.
+Contemplative practices can help illuminate our conditioning, and as old constrictions loosen their grip we become increasingly liberated to follow our authentic impulses.
+Loving ourselves, loving life, and serving life, can co-evolve as we increasingly embody the vast spectrum of who and what we truly are.

 Below is one of my favorite quotes for inspiration.
 If you are ready to take this journey of all journeys, and to share your unique dance in celebration and service, then I'm right here to support you.